WebKit/WebKit/Source/WebKit/WPEPlatform/docs/overview.md

 The minimum viable usage looks like this:

-1. Create a [class@WebKit.WebView] without specifying a display or a backend.
+1. Create a `WebKitWebView` without specifying a display or a backend.
 WebKit then uses the default display automatically — it is obtained by iterating the registered platform modules in priority order and connecting to the first one that succeeds.